w3c/ColorWeb-CG/canvas2d_hdr_headroom.md

 ## Introduction

-This proposal suggest a mechanism for drawing HDR images as HDR in a `CanvasRenderingContext2D` or `OffscreenCanvasRenderingContext2D`.
+This proposal suggest a mechanism for drawing HDR content as HDR in a `CanvasRenderingContext2D` or `OffscreenCanvasRenderingContext2D`.

 ## Motivation